-The Central New York Health Systems Agency (CNYHSA), a private, not-forprofit corporation is responsible for making collective decisions regarding the allocation of health care resources and the maintenance and enhancement of the health care system in the Central New York region.
+In 2011 the Central New York Health Systems Agency (CNYHSA), an independent, not-for-profit corporation responsible for health system planning in Central New York merged into HealtheConnections Health HealtheConnections connects Planning.50 healthcare providers, insurers, businesses, and consumers to implement services and initiative that support New York State's health information exchange, electronic health records, and population health improvement agendas.
+It is responsible for gathering data and planning for the allocation of health care resources and the maintenance and enhancement of the health care system in the Central New York region.